Jsfain/SDCard/README.md

 # SD Card - SPI Mode
 Module for accessing and controlling an SD Card in SPI mode.

-**Note on Portability**
-This SD Card module is intended to work with the SPI port on an ATMega1280 AVR microcontroller.
-However, any of the AVR-specific functionality, is handled entirely within the AVR IO port access files found under AVRIO within this repo.
-These IO files, AVR_SPI and AVR_USART are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO).
-As such, it should be straightforward to implement the SD Card module to operate against other target devices, ensuring the few SPI- and USART-specific macros and functions required are included.
-AVR_SPI is included by SD_SPI_BASE and AVR_USART is included by PRINTS helper and is only necessary if using any of the printing functions.
-See the SD_SPI_BASE and the PRINTS files for specific details.
+**Note on Portability** :  This SD Card module is intended to work with the SPI port on an ATMega1280 AVR microcontroller.
+See ***Portability Considerations*** below for more details on using against other targets.

 ## Purpose
 This module was developed to establish a set of functions for accessing and controlling an SD Card in SPI mode using an SPI-capable microcontroller.
 The capabilities provided in this module allow for executing any of the SPI-specific SD card commands.
 As such, this module could be used as a stand-alone SD card driver for raw data access or implemented as a disk access layer under a file system driver.